bft-smart/fabric-orderingservice/README.md

 3. In the machine running the peer, make sure that docker can be correctly accessed from inside the container, by checking the `vm->endpoint` parameter from `core.yaml`.
 If the peer is supposed to access docker using UNIX sockets, make sure the host machine is creating the socket file at `/var/run/docker.sock` folder and that the value of the parameter is set to `unix:///var/run/docker.sock`.
 This is because it is in that folder that `create_peer_container.sh` will attempt to mount a volume containing the socket file.

 4. In the machine running the client, make sure to set `peer->address` from `core.yaml` to the correct endpoint.
-In the case of this "`SampleOrg`" network, the entry point corresponds to the IP address of the machine executing the peer at port `7051`.
+In the case of this "`SampleOrg`" network, the entrypoint corresponds to the IP address of the machine executing the peer at port `7051`.
 If the machine's IP address is `192.168.1.6`, then the value of the parameter should be `192.168.1.6:7051`.
 Alternatively, you can leave `core.yaml` unchanged and pass the endpoint later, when invoking `create_cli_container.sh`.

-5. Once you are done configuring the files, execute the `create_<TYPE>_container.sh` script at each hostname.
+5. Once you are done configuring the files, execute the `create_<TYPE>_container.sh` script at each host.
 You will need to supply a name for the container as a parameter.
 Each script will output the following:

 ```
 Container ID for <container name> is <container id>